jaanga/terrain-plus/data-sources.md

 ### Satellite Geodesy research group at Scripps Institution of Oceanography, University of California San Diego

 http://topex.ucsd.edu/WWW_html/mar_topo.html
 ftp://topex.ucsd.edu/pub/srtm30_plus/topo30/
+ftp://topex.ucsd.edu/pub/global_topo_1min/ << has img files

 2014-03-27 ~ Looks like a good data set to use as the base

-Update 2013-12
+Latest update: 2013-12
-SRTM 30 second ~1km ~120/degree
+SRTM 30 second ~1km ~120 data points/degree
-Data are in SRTM format - most likely could read with HGT viewer
+Data are in SRTM format - readable with Jaanga HGT viewer

-Also: ftp://topex.ucsd.edu/pub/global_topo_1min/ << has img files

 > The pixel-registered data are stored in 33 files with names corresponding to the upper left corner of the array shown below.
 > The data are also merged into a single large (1.9 Gbyte, 2-byte integer) file as well as smaller 1-minute and 2-minute netcdf versions.